argon17/population-scraper/README.md

 - [How to setup](#how-to-use)

 ## Description
-This is a scrapy project, which scrapes population o countries from https://www.worldometers.info/
+This is a scrapy project, which scrapes population of countries from https://www.worldometers.info/
 ## Extracted Data
 This project extracts country, year and respective population.
 The extracted data looks like this sample:
 ```